FateMeetsLuck/dmildew/README.md

 For of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.

 Binding classes by extending ScriptObject will not work and is not supported.
+Script classes that extend native D classes must call `super` in a constructor for it to work even if there are no parameters.

 ## Help